What Is a Disclosure Agreement and How It Works

 Full disclosure requires all relevant documents to be exposed, whether they're confidential or not.
 The only exception is if there is a “privileged” or sensitive information, which has little or no relevance to the dispute.
 Such information, if a part of other required information, should be edited to keep it secret.

-If you need help with disclosure definition law, you can post your legal need on UpCounsel's marketplace.
+If you need help with what is a disclosure agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.